friedhar/veloxbpe/README.md

 ```

 ## Benchmark
-> NOTE: Benchmarks are *hard*. there is > 0 chance one of the hundreds of factors were skewed, and thefore provided misleading results. benchmark code is open source and can be run on every machine.
+> NOTE: Benchmarks are *hard*. there is > 0 chance one of the hundreds of factors were skewed, and thefore may unintentionally provided misleading results. benchmark code is open source and can be run on every machine.

 ## TODO - Possible Road Map